uio-bmi/immuneML/README.md

 immuneML can be installed directly [using pip](<https://pypi.org/project/immuneML/>). immuneML uses Python 3.7 or later.
 We recommend installing immuneML inside a virtual environment.

+If using immuneML simulation, Python 3.11 is recommended.

 For more detailed instructions (virtual environment, troubleshooting, Docker, developer installation), please see the [installation documentation](https://docs.immuneml.uio.no/installation/install_with_package_manager.html).